mscribe/crpm-eks-app/README.md

 cd crpm-eks-app

 # Deploy the application CI/CD, which deploys the application
-# Replace ? with the management role ARN used to deploy EKS
+# Replace the first ? with the management role ARN used to
+# deploy EKS and the second ? with the EKS cluster name
-cdk deploy cicd --parameters CfnRoleArn=?
+cdk deploy cicd \
+    --parameters CfnRoleArn=arn:aws:iam::774461968944:role/eks-role-us-east-1 \
+    --parameters ClusterName=eks-cluster
 ```

 ## Destroy Stack